rockettown1/demo.microfe/README.md

 From the main directory run the SAM cli which will spin up the Lambda functions locally and serve them through an apigateway `npm run start-all`

-There will eventually be a working proxy server (Fastify) sat in front of this.
+This will also spin up a Fastify proxy server to make serving static assets easier.